api3dao/airnode/packages/airnode-examples/README.md

 an access key for this account.
 If you are not sure how to do this or how to create a GCP account, see [the following docs section](https://docs.api3.org/airnode/v0.3/grp-providers/docker/deployer-image.html#gcp).

-Store the access key file as `gcp.json` into the integration directory - e.g. if you have choosen the `coingecko` integration, store the file as `integrations/coingecko/gcp.json`.
+Store the access key file as `gcp.json` into the integration directory - e.g. if you have chosen the `coingecko` integration, store the file as `integrations/coingecko/gcp.json`.

 ### 7. Create Airnode configuration